mamuz/PhpDependencyAnalysis/README.md

 PhpDependencyAnalysis is an extandable static code analysis for PHP-Projects (>= 5.3.3) to provide a [`dependency graph`](http://en.wikipedia.org/wiki/Dependency_graph) for abstract Datatypes (Classes, Interfaces and Traits) based on [`namespaces`](http://php.net/manual/en/language.namespaces.php).
-It creates dependency graphs on customizable levels, e.g. on package- or on class-level.
+It creates dependency graphs on customizable levels, e.g. on package-level or on class-level.
 Thus, it's usable to declare dependencies in general, but it's also usable to perform a detection of violations between layers in a tiered architecture according to compliance with [`SoC (Separation of Concerns)`](http://en.wikipedia.org/wiki/Separation_of_concerns),